Matrix Decomposition and Applications: Eigenvalue Decomposition

-We notice that we require $\bA$ have linearly independent eigenvectors to prove the existence of the eigenvalue decomposition.
-Under specific conditions, the requirement is intrinsically satisfied. \begin{lemma}[Different Eigenvalues] Suppose the eigenvalues $\lambda_1, \lambda_2, \ldots, \lambda_n$ of $\bA\in \real^{n\times n}$ are all different.
-Then the corresponding eigenvectors are automatically independent.
-In another word, any square matrix with different eigenvalues can be diagonalized. \end{lemma} \begin{proof}[of Lemma~\ref{lemma:diff-eigenvec-decompo}] Suppose the eigenvalues $\lambda_1, \lambda_2, \ldots, \lambda_n$ are all different, and the eigenvectors $\bx_1,\bx_2, \ldots, \bx_n$ are linearly dependent.
-That is, there exists a nonzero vector $\bc = [c_1,c_2,\ldots,c_{n-1}]^\top$ such that
+We observe that for the eigenvalue decomposition to exist, the matrix $\bA$ must have a complete set of linearly independent eigenvectors.
+This condition is naturally satisfied under certain circumstances. \begin{lemma}[Different eigenvalues] If the eigenvalues $\lambda_1, \lambda_2, \ldots, \lambda_n$ of a matrix $\bA\in \real^{n\times n}$ are all distinct, then the corresponding eigenvectors are linearly independent.
+In other words, any square matrix with distinct eigenvalues can be diagonalized. \end{lemma} \begin{proof}[of Lemma~\ref{lemma:diff-eigenvec-decompo}] Assume that the eigenvalues $\lambda_1, \lambda_2, \ldots, \lambda_n$ are distinct, but that the eigenvectors $\bx_1,\bx_2, \ldots, \bx_n$ are linearly dependent.
+Without loss of generality, assume there exists a nonzero vector $\bc = [c_1,c_2,\ldots,c_{n-1}]^\top$ such that: $ \bx_n = \sum_{i=1}^{n-1} c_i\bx_{i}. $ Then we have